 This super simple vegetarian recipe is from Riverford Veg.
 Start by frying leeks in butter for 10 minutes, then add sage and apple juice (or wine!) and cook for 2 minutes.
 Layer the leeks, along with slices of apple and swede in a baking dish.
 Cover with foil and bake for 45 minutes.
 Remove the foil, sprinkle with cheese and bake for 15 minutes until golden.
 Full recipe here.

 Root vegetables like potatoes are some of the foods we waste most often.
 Here are some top tips for preventing waste:

-- Store root veggies in a cool, dark place such as the cellar or fridge (potatoes and onions shouldn’t be stored together or in the fridge).
+- Store root veggies in a cool, dark place such as the cellar or fridge.
+Potatoes and onions shouldn’t be stored together.

 - Pop any leftover mash or cooked veggies in soups or curries, or freeze for later use.

 - Compost food waste at home or put it in a food recycling caddy, not in the general waste bin.
 See here for how to make your own compost.

 If UK households stopped binning potatoes, this would do the same for greenhouse gas emissions as planting 5.4 million trees.